Evan Farmer: Television hosting

 Farmer hosted the short-lived reality game show, Bride vs. Bride, which aired on We TV in 2006.
 He also hosted Over the Top Holiday and FreeStyle.

 Radio hosting

-From 2010 to 2013, Farmer joined as co-host of a weekly syndicated radio show called CMT Radio Insider along with award-winning Lisa Dent, of the Lisa Dent and Ramblin' Ray Show (WUSN).
+From 2010 to 2013, Farmer joined as co-host of a weekly syndicated radio show called CMT Radio Insider along with Lisa Dent of the Lisa Dent and Ramblin' Ray Show (WUSN).